 If you are interested in an internship with ASP please fill out our internship application or send your resume and cover letter to:

 Mara Sidmore Director of Education Programs, Projects & Partnerships mara [at] actorsshakespeareproject [dot] org 617-776-2200 x224

 In your cover letter please be sure to explain why you are applying for an internship with our company, what goals you would like to accomplish as an ASP intern and what your long term career goals are.
 Please also mention if you are looking for an internship for school credit.

-ASP's typical rehearsal schedule is Tuesday-Friday evenings and Saturday & Sunday days.
+Typical rehearsal schedule: Tuesday-Friday evenings and Saturday & Sunday days

 Please note ~ Each production has at least 5 student matinees which begin at 10am.
 Actors must be available for all matinees.

 Please contact Heather Stern for an appointment at Heather@actorsshakespeareproject.org.
 Appointments will be given on a first-come, first-serve basis.
 Once you have emailed, please be patient.
 We have a lot of requests coming in at once.